higoraraujo/H-bridge-6A/README.md

 3. (Optional) Open the Serial Monitor for debugging.
 4. The motor will alternate between forward and reverse rotations with programmed pauses.

+### Advanced control

+For more flexibility, try `Code/Code.ino`.
+This sketch configures Timer1 for a 20 kHz PWM frequency and exposes helper functions to:

+- Smoothly ramp speed in either direction
+- Change PWM frequency at runtime
+- Drive the motor using only two hardware PWM pins (OC1A/OC1B)

+Use this version when you need finer control over switching frequency or wish to experiment with acceleration profiles.

 ## Safety
 - Use appropriate fuses to protect against short circuits.
 - Avoid touching the H-bridge or motor while powered.